ANU5565/github-analyzer/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+Contributions are highly welcome!

-If you have ideas, UI improvements, features, or bug fixes:
+If you have ideas, improvements, or fixes:

-👉 Fork the repo
-👉 Create a branch
-👉 Submit a pull request

-Even small improvements help make this project better.

-Let’s build something awesome together 🚀

----

-## 💡 Ideas for Contribution

-- UI polish & animations
+- UI enhancements
-- Performance optimization
+- Performance optimizations
-- GitHub data visualizations
+- Feature additions
 - Accessibility improvements
-- Mobile UI enhancements
-- Feature suggestions
+- Code refactoring

+👉 Fork → improve → pull request

+Every contribution helps make this project better.

+Let’s grow this together 🚀

 ---

+## 💡 Future Roadmap

+- Advanced analytics dashboard
+- GitHub activity visualization
+- Repository filtering tools
+- UI theme customization
+- Performance optimizations
+- Mobile-first experience
+- Supabase integration

+Suggestions are always welcome!

+---

 ## 📄 License

-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under the MIT License.

+You are free to use, modify, and distribute with attribution.

 ---